Former Conservative minister Edwina Currie is set for a move to the jungle as one of the contestants of I'm A Celebrity ... Get Me Out Of Here!

 In a twist to the show, producers have split the contestants into two groups and viewers have been voting to give one group the chance to have a final night of luxury, while the other is thrown straight into the jungle.

-Gemma describes herself as a drama queen and true to form she bursts into tears while sitting in the helicopter awaiting take-off.
+Towie star Collins describes herself as a drama queen, and true to form she bursts into tears while sitting in the helicopter awaiting take-off.

-As the chopper begins accelerating, she begins crying and, with mascara running down her cheeks begs to be let off.
+As the chopper begins accelerating, Gemma begins crying and, with mascara running down her cheeks she begs to be let off.